Master of Dental Surgery (MDS): Career Path

 • To be recognized as a premier program for advanced education and training in a specific area of dentistry

-• To produce graduates who are leaders in their field, committed to providing the highest quality care to patients, advancing the science of dentistry through research, and shaping the future of the profession.
+• To produce graduates who are leaders in their field, committed to providing the highest quality care to patients, advancing the science of dentistry through research, and shaping the profession's future.

 Eligibility